-India successfully tests multi barrel rocket launcher system Pinaka-ER
+India Successfully Tests Multi Barrel Rocket Launcher System Pinaka-ER

-New Delhi, Dec 11 (IANS) India successfully tested multi barrel rocket launcher system with extended range at Pokharan range, on Saturday.
+New Delhi: India successfully tested multi barrel rocket launcher system with extended range at Pokharan range, on Saturday.

 Defence Research and Development Organisation (DRDO) in a statement said that successful tests of Pinaka Extended Range (Pinaka-ER), Area Denial Munitions (ADM) and indigenously developed fuzes have been carried out at various test ranges.